Happy Holidays 2020!

 **50 Year Aged Sherry Vinegar.
 If you've never tried sherry vinegar, you should: it's got a unique flavor that enhances any salad and is excellent for finishing any number of savory dishes.
 If you go with this 50-year aged stuff, it will spoil you for other sherry vinegars.
 A truly sublime taste experience!

 Truffle Mushroom.
 Truffle is kind of the ultimate gourmet foodie gift.
 Don't mess around with truffle oil, truffle salt, or truffle butter, which will almost certainly contain artificial flavoring: go for the real thing, a genuine truffle mushroom imported from Italy.
 (Or, if you'd rather get the salt or oil, you can find them on this site, too.
 It's Italian, so it's probably authentic.)

 **Luxardo Cherries.
 These are not like any maraschino cherry you've ever had before.
 Don't waste them on top of a sundae; they belong in Old Fashioned's made with properly aged whiskey, or rye.
 If you have an old fashioned fan on your list, Luxardos are a must-have.
-If you don't want to buy them by the pound on Amazon, you can get the 14-oz. jar from Williams-Sonoma.
+Check both sites, as the price goes up and down on Amazon.

 **Chile Crunch condiment.
 You've probably never seen the words "condiment" and "life-changing" used in the same sentence before, but this condiment could be described that way.
 It's amazing on anything savory, adding a mild heat and a toasted garlic flavor.
 It's considered Mexican, but works with any cuisine and is especially delicious on eggs.